toddaustin07/phonepresence/README.md

 ## SmartThings Integration
 An alternate version of this application is available that will allow for full integration with SmartThings.
 It requires my bridge server (https://github.com/toddaustin07/edgebridge) and LAN Presence Edge driver available at this test channel: https://api.smartthings.com/invitation-web/accept?id=8f025878-71e3-4bb4-bbac-5dd37b1a27eb

 Note that the configuration file for this alternate version contains additional settings, of which the *bridge_address* value **must** be configured along with the phone IP addresses and names as outlined in the instructions above.
+The config file also allows for turning on or off console or file logging: simply change the respective configuration line to a 'yes' or 'no'.